Board of Directors

 David Greeley (ex officio)

-As AIHA’s President and CEO, David Greeley is responsible for setting and carrying out the organization’s vision; managing its programs, personnel, and finances; and increasing its visibility and resources.
+As AIHA’s President and CEO, Mr. David Greeley is responsible for setting and carrying out the organization’s vision; managing its programs, personnel, and finances; and increasing its visibility and resources.

 Mr. Greeley has close to 20 years of experience with international nonprofit health and development organizations and more than 10 years of experience in the private sector.
 Immediately prior to joining AIHA, he served as President and CEO of Accordia Global Health Foundation.
 As the flagship corporate responsibility program of the pharmaceutical company Pfizer, Inc., Accordia’s mission is to improve healthcare capacity in Africa.
 Over the past decade, the Foundation established and helped develop the now renowned Infectious Disease Institute (IDI) in Uganda.